Google is associated with innovation in every aspect of its business and its management techniques are no exception.

-Google are associated with innovation in every aspect their business.
-Their management techniques are no exception.
-Google employ multiple award systems to motivate employees and perhaps the most notable is their peer-to-peer recognition program.
+Google employs multiple award systems to motivate employees and perhaps the most notable is its peer-to-peer recognition program.
 This program allows Google employees to proactively recognize their peers for doing something big or small that goes above and beyond the call of duty.
 Peers often reward an activity that would have gone completely unnoticed by managers.

-The peer bonus system catalyzes a variety of reward behavior at Google, from bribes from non technical employees for after hours coding projects to QA rewarding developers contributing the best automated testing for their software.
+The peer bonus system catalyzes a variety of reward behavior at Google, from bribes from non-technical employees for after-hours coding projects to QA rewarding developers who contribute the best automated testing for their software.

 Want to bring the benefits of peer-to-peer recognition and peer bonuses to your organization?
 Check out our in-depth peer recognition guide: